 Robbie is based in Bethesda and joins us to help with communications, tech support and admin.

-He is interested in Photography/Film and has made use of his background in Philosophy to motivate his pro-environmental artwork.
+He has a degree in Philosophy and is keenly interested in Photography/Film.
+He and has made use of this background to motivate pro-environmental artwork.

 Luke Farrar - Software Development

 Luke lives in Bethesda and has been involved in the Club there from the start.

 He is working with Megni to develop systems to give people a helping hand to schedule appliances for the best times of day.
 As well as working on Energy Local's bespoke app to help users save money and make the most of being a member of their local energy Club, Luke can offer tech-based energy solutions for your household.

 Tor is based in Preston and joined us in January.
 As our Administration and Marketing Assistant, she has already started whipping us into shape, taking on the role of organising the team, overseeing the Social Media accounts, writing blogs and a spot of translation on the side.
 She has extensive experience in administration and it currently developing her skills as a Project Manager for Energy Local.

 She is an avid CrossFitter and loves open water swimming